madjugglers/pattern-book/chapters/08_eight_person_patterns.md

 Refer to the 4-person  Three Leaf Clover (standard).
 Make two copies that overlap along one leaf, and start out juggling within clover as normal.
-But whenever you and your enter  the special leaf you transition into the other clover.
+But whenever you and your counterpart enter  the special leaf you transition into the other clover.